 How Often Do I Have To Report Sales Taxes?

 In addition to their own due dates for filing sales taxes, each state has a cyclical “reporting period” for sales taxes as well.
-During each period, you must file reports to your state department revenue that explains how much sales tax you have collected throughout a specific time frame.
+You must file reports to your state department revenue during each period that explains how much sales tax you have collected throughout a specific time frame.
 Yes, that time frame varies from state to state.
 Most states allow small business owners to report sales taxes online.

 Tax returns must be paid in every state in which you have a tax permit.
 Even if you don’t conduct any sales throughout the time frame mentioned in the previous section, you must still file what’s known as a “zero return.”
 In addition to collecting money that goes towards schools, roads, and other worthy causes, states use tax returns to determine which businesses are still up and running.
 Many states will, therefore, issue a fine if you don’t submit anything.